digitalbazaar/web-request-rpc/README.md

 TODO:

-## ServerContext
+## WebAppContext

-A ServerContext is a window that loads a page that runs an RPC server and an RPC client that can make some control calls, such as to show or hide its UI.
+A WebAppContext loads or attaches to a window with a remote Web Application that typically runs on a cross domain website.
+It is used to manage and provide access this RPC WebApp.
+It also enables the WebApp to make some control calls, such as to show or hide its UI.

-A ServerContext is used to run and provide access to a Web application that runs on a cross domain website.
 Use cases include:

 1. Loading and communicating with a "Web Request Mediator" that polyfills some missing feature in a user's Web browser that could not be polyfilled